BaristaLabs/BaristaCore/README.md

  - [ ] Built-In Scheduling via Quartz.Net
  - [ ] Built-In Lucene.Net 4.8 Support
  - [ ] Bundles installable via a service call
+ - [ ] Support multi-tenancy in a cloud environment.

 New extensibility support:
  - [ ] ISourceFileProvider Allows implementations of external stores to be used